Report an accessibility problem

 Enrollment requirements

-To enroll in this certificate program, students should have completed at least 45 credit hours in their declared majors and have a cumulative GPA of 2.00 or better.
+To enroll in this certificate program, students should have completed at least 45 credit hours in their declared major and have a cumulative GPA of 2.00 or higher.

-Students should pay attention to the prerequisite courses needed for required certificate courses and to make sure to complete them before enrolling in the certificate program.
+Students should pay attention to the prerequisite courses needed for required certificate courses and complete them before enrolling in the certificate program.

 The prerequisites for CSE 365 Information Assurance are: ACO 240, CIS 235, CIS 236, CSE 220 or CSE 240; and a pre- or corequisite of CSE 310.

-The prerequisites for ACO 240 Introduction to Programming Languages are: ACO 102 or CSE 205, or GIS major with GIS 222, or software engineering graduate student.
+The prerequisites for ACO 240 Introduction to Programming Languages are: ACO 102 or CSE 205, or a GIS major with GIS 222, or a software engineering graduate student.

 The prerequisite for CSE 220 Programming for Computer Engineering is: CSE 205.

-The prerequisites for CSE 240 Introduction to Programming Languages are: ACO 102 or CSE 205, or GIS major with GIS 222, or software engineering graduate student.
+The prerequisites for CSE 240 Introduction to Programming Languages are: ACO 102 or CSE 205, or a GIS major with GIS 222, or a software engineering graduate student.

 The prerequisites for IFT 202 Foundations of Information and Computer System Security are: IFT 101, IFT 103 and IFT 166.